Learning Standards Review FAQs

 -

-OSPI used a variety of resources in the review and revision process including, current research, other states’ versions of standards, national partners in the content area and field, Achieve the Core, and local districts priority standards documents.
-Content teams reviewed the collection of information to identify prioritized standards based on the criteria of endurance, leverage, and readiness for the next level of learning.
-Many feedback events were held with educators in partnership with Educational Service Districts and through a contract with the Center for Strengthening the Teaching Profession.
-Events focused on providing input on the standards and the identified priority standards.
+OSPI uses a variety of resources in the review and revision process including, current research, other states’ versions of standards, national partners in the content area and field, Achieve the Core, and local districts priority standards documents.
+Many feedback events are held with K–12 educators, including Educational Service Districts and the Center for Strengthening the Teaching Profession.
+Additional resources that informed this work are included in the bibliographies of each learning standards spreadsheet if applicable.

 Many districts have prioritized the standards.
 Will they be directed to refine their work to follow the state suggestions?